sjhatfield/sjhatfield.github.io/_posts/2020-08-17-Kaggle-melanoma-local-CNNs.md

 <div class="row"><div class="column"><img src="{{ site.url }}{{ site.baseurl }}/images/kaggle-melanoma/image350.png" class="center" alt="Original image of person walking on train track."></div><div class="column"><img src="{{ site.url }}{{ site.baseurl }}/images/kaggle-melanoma/foreground350.png" class="center" alt="The isolated foreground of the image, just the person."></div><div class="column"><img src="{{ site.url }}{{ site.baseurl }}/images/kaggle-melanoma/background350.png" class="center" alt="The isolated background of the image."></div></div>

 Finally, some of the images are circular suggesting that they are from a microscope.
-Turing images circular could be an augmentation to increase performance.
+Randomly making images circular could be an augmentation to increase performance.

 ## Software